-3:13pm PT by Marisa Guthrie, Michael O'Connell, Lacey Rose
+3:13pm PT by Marisa Guthrie, Mikey O'Connell, Lacey Rose

 Fox Upfront Wins Over Crowd With '24' Reboot, Megyn Kelly Cameo

 Less may be more, as far as trailers are concerned.
 Following NBCUniversal's marathon presentation earlier Monday, Fox did not have an easy task of holding media buyers' attention during their own hour-plus showing uptown at New York's Beacon Theatre.
 But its comparatively dwarfed roster of clips played especially well, between live musical performances (the casts of Lee Daniels' Empire and Star) and a cameo by Megyn Kelly.